dart-lang/ecosystem/packages/corpus/README.md

   public API), this option will include which package is using the `src/` library in the output

+Note that running this tool without a `--package-limit` means that it will process all the package dependencies from pub.dev; this could be a large number (you can always cancel the command at any time and re-run with a package limit).

 ```
 usage: dart bin/api_usage.dart [options] <package-name>